cmss13-devs/web/rules/rules.md

 If you are not sure whether something you wish to say or do is okay, AHelp first.
 We would rather you ask and be told no, than have it happen and a ban become necessary.

+The below are guidelines for reference, and it is highly recommended not to straddle the line along what is and is not allowed when dealing with erotic/18+ content.

 ### Sexual Acts
 - No character should ever engage in any form of sexual intercourse in the game, whether alone or with another player.
 - No sexual act or genitalia should ever be given explicit description.
 If a sexual act must be referenced, there should never be a description of how particular body parts made contact or interacted in any way, nor should any particular act be named.